This blog was originally published on August 9th, 2016. It has recently been updated for relevance.

 What “job titles” do your customers have?
 You may be targeting multiple functions within a company: marketing manager, procurement director, VP of sales, CEO.
 What are their specific responsibilities?
 What are their pain points?
 What are their respective income levels?
 What characteristics differentiate each category?
 Remember, any or all of these people could show up in your exhibit.
 For healthcare exhibits, you want to determine, for example, what your plan is to handle ex-US healthcare professionals (HCPs) or how to weed out HCPs for whom your product is not appropriate.
 For example, many therapies are contraindicated for people under 18, so you won’t want to engage pediatricians.

 What is the predominant gender of your customer base?
 As politically incorrect as this question may sound, as a marketer you already know that there are different ways to craft your message or develop engagement tactics.
 A simple example: if you are giving away t-shirts in your booth, you want to have the right range of sizes for your audience.
 There are obviously more complex issues, including avoiding stereotypes in your graphics and digital assets.
 In this age of gender fluidity, you might want to instruct your staff on making snap judgments.
-Don’t assume women attendees are less powerful than their male counterparts—or that when a male/female couple approaches your exhibit, your target attendee is the man.
+Don’t assume women attendees are less influential than their male counterparts—or that when a male/female couple approaches your exhibit, your target attendee is the man.

 What else do you know about your customers?
 What types of schools did they attend?
 What degrees did they earn?
 What are their goals—both personal and professional?
 What is the predominant political affiliation, if there is one?
 What topics should you avoid?
 If your company has recently experienced a glitch that created problems for your customers—for example, a manufacturing defect or a shipping issue—are you prepared to diffuse their anger?